EBER

 Epstein-Barr virus (EBV)

-What is the Epstein-Barr virus?
 Epstein-Barr virus (EBV) is a member of a large group of viruses called herpesviruses.
 Another name for EBV is human herpesvirus 4 (HHV4).
 EBV is found all over the world and infection is common.
 How is Epstein-Barr virus spread?
 EBV is spread between people through body fluids, typically saliva.
-What …
+What are the symptoms of Epstein-Barr …

 Read More »